Frank Whitson Fetter papers, 1902-1992

 -

-The papers of Frank Whitson Fetter span the years 1902-1992, with the bulk occurring from the 1920s through 1980.
-Included are correspondence, diaries and journals, college and university course materials, published books, articles and book reviews, and all the supporting research for these publications.
-There is also printed material, as well as additional research materials on index cards and microfilm.
-The files contain fellowship and grant applications, conference and seminar programs, notes and texts of lectures and speeches, as well as financial papers, a scrapbook and pictures.
-The collection highlights the academic and consulting experiences (particularly the Kemmerer Commission) of a twentieth-century American economist, and documents his intellectual development as an historian of economic thought.
-Centering on Fetter's publications and research, and to a lesser extent his teaching, the largest series in the collection are the Publications Series and the General Research Series.
+This collection includes correspondence, diaries and journals, course material, published books, articles and book reviews, and all the supporting research for these publications.
+There is also printed material, as well as additional research material on index cards and microfilm.
+The files contain fellowship and grant applications, conference and seminar programs, notes and texts of lectures and speeches, as well as financial papers, a scrapbook, and pictures.
+The collection highlights the academic and consulting experiences (particularly the Kemmerer Commission) of Fetter, and documents his intellectual development as an historian of economic thought.
+Centering on his publications and research, and to a lesser extent his teaching, the largest series are the Publications and the Research series.
 His publications and research focused on the study of the history of economics, in particular inflation and international economic thought.
-As reflected in the Correspondence Series, he corresponded with economists, academics, and writers.
-There is a relatively small amount of material concerning Fetter's personal life.
+As reflected in the Correspondence series, he corresponded with economists, academics, and writers.
+There is a relatively small amount of material concerning his personal life.

-Fetter's research interests and publications were wide-ranging, and are documented in both the Publications and General Research Series.
-His articles and pamphlets from 1921-1990 address such topics as Irish and Latin American currency, economists and their relationship to politics, as well as trade, tariff and hard money issues.
-The articles focus mainly on the economic history of Great Britain in the 19th century, including the rise and fall of various economic trends and theories in the British financial system.
-One of the Kemmerer missions provided the basis for Fetter's first book, Monetary Inflation in Chile (1931), which foreshadowed his enduring interest in the causes of monetary instability.
-When later interests changed his focus to classical economics, and in particular to British economic thought from Adam Smith to John Stuart Mill, he illuminated the classic controversies over money and banking which at the time of the Napoleonic Wars shaped the economic theories and institutional structures that served Britain and the world before 1914.
-Such ideas are illustrated in Fetter's Development of British Monetary Orthodoxy 1797-1875 (1965) and The Economist in Parliament: 1780-1868 (1980).
-These are just two of the books for which the Publications Series holds drafts and final copies of manuscripts, revision notes, English and foreign language editions, background research, and correspondence.
-Manuscripts, research and correspondence are also available for Fetter's unpublished books, one dealing with the role of foreign capital in assisting developing countries, and the other concerning the rise of England's Overend, Gurney bank, and its subsequent financial collapse in 1866.
+Fetter's research interests and publications were wide-ranging, and they are documented in both the Publications and Research series.
+His articles and pamphlets from 1921-1990 address such topics as Irish and Latin American currency, economists and their relationship to politics, as well as trade, tariff, and hard money issues.
+His articles focus mainly on the economic history of Great Britain in the 19th century, including the rise and fall of various economic trends and theories in the British financial system.
+One of the Kemmerer missions provided the basis for his first book, Monetary Inflation in Chile (1931), which foreshadowed his enduring interest in the causes of monetary instability.
+When later interests changed his focus to classical economics, and in particular British economic thought from Adam Smith to John Stuart Mill, he illuminated the classic controversies over money and banking, which at the time of the Napoleonic Wars shaped the economic theories and institutional structures that served Britain and the world before 1914.

-His Student Papers Sub-Series in the Personal Files Series and Teaching Files Sub-Series in the Professional Files Series describe his educational experiences both as a student and teacher.
-The Teaching Sub-Series chiefly covers Fetter's teaching experiences before his appointment to Northwestern University, with just a few files during and after the Northwestern years.
-Fetter applied for and received a number of fellowships and grants throughout his career including a grant from the American Philosophical Society in the 1980s for research on the Overend, Burney Bank.
-These files are found in the Fellowships and Grants Sub-Series of the Professional Files Series.
+The Student Papers subseries in the Personal series and Teaching subseries in the Professional series detail Fetter's educational experiences, both as a student and teacher.
+The Teaching subseries chiefly covers his teaching experiences before his appointment to Northwestern University, with just a few files during and after the Northwestern years.

 -

-Date Event 1899, May 22 Born, San Francisco, Calif.
-1916 Graduate of Princeton High School, Princeton, NJ 1920 A.B., Political Science, Swarthmore College (Phi Beta Kappa) 1922 A.M., Princeton University 1924 A.M., Harvard University 1926 Ph.D., Economics, Princeton University 1928-1934 Assistant Professor and Professor of Economics, Princeton University 1929, Jan.
-14 Married Elizabeth Pollard (d.
-1977) 1934 Member of Commission on Cuban Affairs, organized by the Foreign Policy Association 1934-1948 Associate Professor and Professor of Economics, Haverford College 1937-1938 Guggenheim fellowship (Research on banking in Great Britain) 1939, summer Economist for the Export-Import Bank of Washington 1940, summer Economic Advisor to the Central Bank of Ecuador 1943-1946 Economic Advisor with the Lend-Lease Administration and the Department of State; ten months spent in India 1948-1967 Professor of Economics, Northwestern University 1950, summer Advisor to the International Bank for Reconstruction and Development 1951, summer Advisor to the Department of State, Division of German Affairs, and member of the American Delegation to London for the Preliminary Conference on German Debts 1967-1968 Visiting Haney Professor, Dartmouth College 1978, Apr.
-Married Elizabeth Miller Stabler (d.
-1985) 1991 Died Frank Whitson Fetter served as a member of the following organizations: American Economic Association (Executive Committee, 1944-1946), Midwest Economic Association (President, 1952), and National Bureau of Economic Research (Director, 1950, 1973; Chairman, 1965-1967).
+Date Event 1899, May 22 Born in San Francisco, CA1916 Graduated from Princeton High School (NJ)1920 AB, Political Science, Swarthmore College (Phi Beta Kappa)1922 AM, Princeton University1924 AM, Harvard University1926 PhD, Economics, Princeton University1928-1934 Assistant Professor and Professor of Economics, Princeton University1929, Jan.
+14 Married Elizabeth Pollard (died 1977)1934 Member, Commission on Cuban Affairs, organized by Foreign Policy Association1934-1948 Associate Professor and Professor of Economics, Haverford College1937-1938 Guggenheim Fellowship (research on banking in Great Britain)1939 Economist, Export-Import Bank1940 Economic advisor, Central Bank of Ecuador1943-1946 Economic advisor, Lend-Lease Administration and Department of State; 10 months in India1948-1967 Professor of Economics, Northwestern University1950, Summer Advisor, International Bank for Reconstruction and Development1951 Advisor to Department of State, Division of German Affairs, and member of American delegation to London for Preliminary Conference on German Debts1978, Apr.
+Married Elizabeth Miller Stabler (died 1985)1991 Died in Hanover, NH - Acquisition information:

 - Processing information: